Kanadeforever/dangerousmusic/README.md

 package-release.bat 1.0.0
 ```

 Output is written to `dist`.
-The script packages `dsound.dll`, the simplified `dsound.ini`, both official language files, installation instructions, user documentation, and a SHA-256 file.
+The script creates separate `DLL` and `ASI` directories from the same compiled binary, verifies that `dsound.dll` and `LocalMusic.asi` are byte-identical, packages the matching configuration and language files together with the README, INI guide, and changelog, and generates SHA-256 files.

 ## DirectSound 导出序号修复